 However, many ecoregions remain under-protected.
 The 365 terrestrial ecoregions with at least 17% coverage by protected areas and OECMs represent fewer than half (44.5%) of all terrestrial ecoregions.
 Similarly, the 110 marine ecoregions with at least 10% coverage represent only 47.4% of such ecoregions.
 This drops further to 10.8% in pelagic provinces, which are considerably larger and fall largely outside national jurisdiction.
 Methodologies and datasets for assessing coverage of freshwater ecoregions vary, but studies agree they are less than 22% protected in total (Bastin et al., 2019; UNEP-WCMC et al., 2018).

-Percentages of terrestrial and marine biogeographical units meeting the coverage element of Aichi Target 11 in 2016, 2018 and 2019.
+Percentage of biogeographic regions meeting the coverage elements of Aichi Target 11 in 2010 and 2021.